 E. Wash your hands with soap and water

-F. Follow the directions provided by the Security Office or the Building Safety Captain
+F. Follow the directions provided by DPS or the Building Safety Captain

 During the time that college personnel are sheltered, the building HVAC systems are shut “Off” (if needed) and all windows and doors closed.
 The Physical Plant is responsible for performing these duties.

 Emergency Safe Zone Designation Sign